We think this TV show stands out for:

-Parents need to know that this landmark sitcom features a main character who is racist and homophobic -- and was recognized as such even when the show initially aired in the '70s.
+Parents need to know that All in the Family features a main character who is racist and homophobic -- and was recognized as such even when the show initially aired in the '70s.
 Archie's bigotry is used to highlight serious social topics like rape, breast cancer, and homosexuality in a humorous, thoughtful, ultimately positive way.
-Racially charged language (like the n-word) is sometimes used.
+Racially charged language (like the "N" word) is sometimes used.
 In one episode, a guest character is killed by an explosion in the distance.

 What's the story?

 Starring Carroll O'Connor as "loveable bigot" Archie Bunker, groundbreaking 1970s sitcom ALL IN THE FAMILY topped the ratings during much of its original nine-year run and has justifiably earned a spot in the TV hall of fame.
 Archie Bunker was a prejudiced, blue-collar white guy from Queens whose socially conservative opinions clashed frequently, and hilariously, with those of his lefty son-in-law Mike "Meathead" Stivic (Rob Reiner) and his daughter, Gloria (Sally Struthers).
 His long-suffering spouse, Edith (Jean Stapleton), was a traditional wife who usually deferred to her husband, even tolerating his pet name for her: "Dingbat."
 Episodes typically addressed Archie's bigotry, putting him in situations where he has to confront his prejudices.
 For example, in one show, Archie travels with Mike and Gloria on the subway back from a visit to the Bronx, where the couple was looking at a house.
 On the train, Archie warns Gloria not to sit next to "perverts" or winos, and he alludes to the Bronx being a place where African-Americans live -- and therefore, using his logic, not a neighborhood for white people like Mike and Gloria.